RekhaRana1234/Federation-Aggregations/Dataset/README.md

-Small version of the dataset is avialable in this folder, which could be used directly.
+Small version of the dataset is available in this folder, which could be used directly.
 - Train dataset
 - Test dataset